glitchin-gitcord/WRO2023-TeamT.W.L_Public_Repository/README.md

    -   _Ultrasonic board: The robot has an HC-SR04 ultrasonic board that works as a sonar.
 The HC-SR04 sensor has two transducers: a piezoelectric transmitter and receiver, in addition to the electronics necessary for its operation.
-The operation of the sensor is as follows: the piezoelectric transmitter emits 8 ultrasonic pulses (40KHz) after receiving the order on the TRIG pin, the sound waves travel in the air and bounce when meeting an object, the bounce sound is detected by the piezoelectric receiver, then the ECHO pin changes to High (5V) for a time equal to the time the wave took from when it was emitted to when it was detected, the time of the ECO pulse is measured by the microcontroller and thus the distance can be calculated to the object.
+The operation of the sensor is as follows: the piezoelectric transmitter emits 8 ultrasonic pulses (40KHz) after receiving the order on the TRIG pin, the sound waves travel in the air and bounce when meeting an object, the bounce sound is detected by the piezoelectric receiver, then the ECHO pin changes to High (5V) for a time equal to the time the wave took from when it was emitted to when it was detected, the time of the ECHO pulse is measured by the microcontroller and thus the distance can be calculated to the object.
 Sensor performance is not affected by sunlight or black-colored material (although acoustically soft materials such as cloth or wool can be difficult to detect).
 All of this in a range of 2 to 450 cm._

-   -   _Camera: The robot has an OV2640 camera that can be connected to the ESP32.
+   -   _Camera: The robot has an OV2640 camera that can be connected to the ESP-32.
 Built by Omnivision back in 2005, the camera has a resolution of 2 megapixels and can capture images in color or grayscale.
-The camera is used to recognize objects, people or colors using artificial vision algorithms, and even when it was discontinued back in 2009, it is still remains popular today._
+The camera is used to recognize objects, people or colors using artificial vision algorithms, and even when it was discontinued back in 2009, it still remains popular today._

-   -   _Custom Chassis: The custom chassis was made almost from scratch, so we had to recreate some (if not all) of the pieces.
+   -   _Custom Chassis: The robot was made almost from scratch, so we had to recreate some (if not all) of the pieces.
 We used cardboard and other easy-to-find materials to create most of the case.
 However, the chassis and other small parts that had to be very resistant were 3D printed.
 This allowed us to create a custom design that was both functional and aesthetically pleasing._